longngng/Nood/README.md

 - Back-end:
 <img src = "https://hevodata.com/blog/wp-content/uploads/2017/09/mn.png" width = "900" height = "300" align-text = "center">

-### How to run it
+### How to run it locally
-Firstly, go to the root of the repo and run `npm install` to install dependencies, then `npm start` To run the server, go to the `./backend` folder, then install dependencies by `npm install express cors mongoose dotenv`.
+1. Go to folder `./client` and run `npm install` to install dependencies, then `npm start`
-Start the server by `nodemon server`
+2. To run the server, at home directory, install dependencies by `npm install express cors mongoose dotenv`.
+Start the server by `nodemon server`.